NavalRana123/About-Me/README.md

-Hi, I’m Naval Rana(NavalRana123). a passionate Data Analyst who enjoys transforming raw data into clear, actionable insights.
+Hi, I’m Naval Rana(NavalRana123).

+A passionate Data Analyst who enjoys transforming raw data into clear, actionable insights.
 I work with Python, SQL, Excel, and Power BI to perform data cleaning, exploratory data analysis, and visualization that support data-driven decision-making.
 I’m continuously learning new tools and techniques, building real-world projects, and striving to turn complex datasets into meaningful business stories.

 What I Do 📊